General regulations and guidelines

 Yes.
 Responsible use of campfires for cooking or warming purposes is usually allowed.

 Campfires, in accordance with the Forest Prairie and Protection Act, are permitted within Public Land Use Zones (PLUZs).
 However, some PLUZs allow fires in designated camping areas only and/or have other restrictions.
 Please refer to the specific information provided for the PLUZ you will be visiting.
-See:
+For further information see Public Land Use Zones - Overview.

 What activities are allowed in Public Land Use Zones?